modelica/ModelicaSpecification/Tutorial.md

 ## Abstract:

-This document is a tutorial for the Modelica language, version 1.4, which is developed by the Modelica Association, a non-profit organization with seat in Linköping, Sweden.
+This document is a tutorial for the Modelica language, which is developed by the Modelica Association, a non-profit organization with seat in Linköping, Sweden.
+This tutorial was originally for version 1.4 of the Modelica Language, but has been updated.
 Modelica is a freely available, object-oriented language for modeling of large, complex, and heterogeneous physical systems.
 It is suited for multi-domain modeling, for example, mechatronic models in robotics, automotive and aerospace applications involving mechanical, electrical, hydraulic and control subsystems, process oriented